 After several decades, a campaign to clean up Mallows Bay revealed that due to their overwhelmingly organic construction material, the shipwrecks had done more good than harm to the aquatic environment.
 In fact, the partially-submerged vessels had become a thriving ecosystem for plant and animal life, so they will remain in place until the forces of nature completely absorb them.

 Though a few of the ships are visible from shore, to get a better look at the magnitude of the doomed fleet, we recommend taking a kayak or canoe through the bay’s calm, murky waters.
 Be sure to visit this abandoned places in Maryland during high tide and use caution as you get close to the wrecks, as chunks of glass or metal may lurk just below the surface.
+For now, it sits as one of the many great abandoned places in Maryland.

 Forest Haven Asylum (Fort Meade)